- About Student Involvement in the LGBT Pop Center

 The Center coordinates the program, matching students accepted in the program with faculty mentors who have expertise in a field of LGBT health research closely related to the students’ interests.
 Faculty who participate in the Center as mentors have appointments at universities and institutions across the country and represent a broad range of interests and methodological expertise in the study of LGBT population groups.

-Students currently enrolled in a doctoral program in the United States and engaged in population research with a focus upon LGBT health and/or same-sex families are encouraged to apply.
-Outstanding masters’ students who are planning to pursue advanced doctoral studies and a career in LGBT population research are also eligible to apply.
+Students currently enrolled in a doctoral program in the United States and engaged in population research with a focus upon LGBT health and/or same-sex families are eligible for the program.
+Outstanding masters’ students who are planning to pursue advanced doctoral studies and a career in LGBT population research are also eligible.